ncelebic/telegram-radarr-bot/Readme.md

-Forked from onedr0p, working to port to Radarr for movie support.
+Forked from eamondo2 who forked from onedr0p, working to port to Radarr for movie support.
 Will hopefully add support for use in a group chat.

 # telegram-radarr-bot

 Bot which lets you or others add series to [Radarr](https://radarr.video/) via the messaging service [Telegram](https://telegram.org/).

+This uses a node:alpine base, so it will work on both x86 and arm.
+Raspberry pi works wonderfully.

 Contact [@BotFather](http://telegram.me/BotFather) on Telegram to create and get a bot token.